The Siege of Deary’s Store at Abercorn June 21st – July 13th, 1896

 The laager site itself, is against and on the south side of the modern gravel road.
 Although there is nothing left of Deary and Co.’s store which was built of pole and dhaka; Col. Hickman found plenty of broken bottles of Holbrook’s sauce, Eno’s fruit salts and pickles, all favourite foods in 1896, extending for 3-4 metres parallel to the road and marking the laager spot and he picked up many old rusty nails in the dust of the road that presumably came from the packing cases that were used for the breastwork on the laager.

 North of Fletcher’s gravesite and the laager site is a small kopje where the old Tafuna Hotel and Store was located and 80 metres east and at the foot of the kopje is a cemetery with one named grave; that of Alex Kay who died on 20th March 1894, two years previously.
-Kay’s grave is covered in blue quartz rocks and covers the large area of 4.5 x 2.7 metres with an elaborate cross of galvanised zinc at its head.
+Kay’s grave is covered in quartz rocks and covers the large area of 4.5 x 2.7 metres and had, when visited by Col Hickman, an elaborate cross of galvanised zinc at its head…now gone.
 There are other graves here, probably victims of fever, but all records have been lost and I can find no information on Alex Kay.
 In between this cemetery and the Tafuna Hotel, Col. Hickman found a litter of bricks and broken bottles, including a bottle of “Kirker’s Special Liqueur Scotch Whisky,”

-Amazingly, the same broken bottle with lettering on the neck reading “Kirkers” Special Liqueur Scotch Whisky” was purchased at a local Harare auction by Tim Rolfe.
-Kirkers is no longer produced, but Mitchell Bros Ltd of Glasgow, have found the record of a company meeting held in 1893 by the directors of Messrs.
-Kirker Greer & Co Ltd.” Inside the neck is a note written by Col. A.S.
+Amazingly, the same broken bottle with lettering on the neck reading “Kirker’s Special Liqueur Scotch Whisky” was purchased at a local Harare auction by Tim Rolfe.
+Kirker’s is no longer produced, but Mitchell Bros Ltd of Glasgow, have found the record of a company meeting held in 1893 by the directors of Messrs.
+Kirker Greer & Co Ltd. Inside the bottle is a note written by Col. A.S.
 Hickman saying: neck of Whisky bottle found on the site of the Abercorn (Shamva) laager of 1896.
 Found in 1958.”

 The Tafuna Hotel was on the summit of the small kopje and its foundation features in the photographs.
 The Store was at the foot of this kopje and consisted of two buildings that were moved down from the Ilex Mine on Tafuna Hill about 1915 and converted into one building that became the hotel, before becoming the store.
 In 1916, William Samuel Whaley came to Tafuna Hill with his wife and two small children prior to building a house at the Trio Mine and says: “there was a hotel of sorts at Tafuna Siding, one and a half miles from the mine, but it was run by a man whose ideas of cleanliness were so primitive that Josie after one month refused to stay there any longer.”